-Progress reports will be mailed home and available to view online approximately once every five weeks.
-If a student is failing two or more courses, the student will be placed on an Ineligibility List (with the exception of seniors who will become ineligible whenever they are failing one or more graduation requirement course) and activities will be restricted beginning on the day the list is generated.
-(See below for dates)
+Progress reports will be sent home and made available online approximately once every five weeks.
+If a student is failing two or more courses, they will be placed on an Ineligibility List.
+Seniors will become ineligible if they are failing one or more graduation requirement courses.
+Restrictions on activities will begin on the day the list is generated.
+Please see the dates below for more information.

-Report Mailing Date Ineligibility Start Date Progress Note Q1 October 7, 2022 October 11, 2022 Report Card Q1 November 10, 2022 November 14, 2022 Progress Note Q2 December 9, 2022 December 12, 2022 Report Card Q2 February 3, 2023 February 6, 2023 Progress Note Q3 March 10, 2023 March 13, 2023 Report Card Q3 April 21, 2023 April 21, 2023 Progress Note Q4 May 19, 2023 May 22, 2023 Report Card Q4 June 23, 2023
+Report Mailing Date Ineligibility Start Date Progress Note Q1 October 6, 2023 October 10, 2023 Report Card Q1 November 9, 2023 November 13, 2023 Progress Note Q2 December 8, 2023 December 11, 2023 Report Card Q2 February 2, 2024 February 5, 2024 Progress Note Q3 March 7, 2024 March 11, 2024 Report Card Q3 April 19, 2024 April 22, 2024 Progress Note Q4 May 17, 2024 May 20, 2024 Report Card Q4 June 28, 2023

-Progress report- Ineligible students may be removed from the list as soon as they are successful in passing the required number of courses as outlined above.
+Progress Report: Ineligible students can be removed from the list as soon as they pass the required number of courses as outlined above.

-Report card- Ineligible students are required to stay on the list for 1 week before they may be removed from the list.
-After the 1-week requirement, students may be removed as soon as they are successful in passing the required number of courses as outlined above.
+Report Card: Ineligible students must remain on the list for one week before they can be removed.
+After the one-week requirement, students can be removed as soon as they pass the required number of courses as outlined above.

-To be removed from the list, the student must have their grades reviewed by Ms. Hazelton.
-It is the student's responsibility to notify Ms. Hazelton that he/she has met the requirements to be taken off the Ineligibility List.
-After review, and if they meet the requirements to be removed from the list, an email will be sent out notifying the staff of the student's removal from the list and the Ineligibility Icon will be removed from PowerSchool.
+To be removed from the list, students must have their grades reviewed by Ms. Hazelton.
+It is the student's responsibility to inform Ms. Hazelton that they have met the requirements to be taken off the Ineligibility List.
+After review, if they meet the requirements for removal, an email will be sent to staff notifying them of the student's removal from the list.
+The Ineligibility Icon will also be removed from PowerSchool.